maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 ## Using Mock Network

-We provide the mock feature with Safe APIs which can be used for fast app development and, also provides a safe space to perform test operations.
+We provide the mock feature with SAFE APIs which can be used for fast app development and provides a safe space to perform test operations.

 When we use the mock feature in an application, it does not communicate with the live network.
 Instead, it will interface with a local MockVault file in the system to simulate network operations, which is used to store and retrieve data.
-Let's see how we can set up and use the mock network.
+Let's see how we can set up and use the mock network:

 - Build conditional compilation symbols: Add `SAFE_APP_MOCK` flag for your project in `Properties > Build > Conditional compilation symbols'.

 Once we set this flag in build settings, a reference to `SafeApp.MockAuthBindings.dll` will be added into the project automatically.
-It has Additional classes and functions used for mock authentication.
-We can use any of the following processes for mock authentication based on our requirement.
+It has additional classes and functions used for mock authentication.
+We can use any of the following processes for mock authentication based on our requirements.

 - Safe-browser-mock: We need to download and setup safe-browser-mock version for this.
 Follow [install-safe-browser](#install-safe-browser) for setting up mock browser.
 Authentication process will be the same as in [connecting-live-network](#connecting-to-live-safe-network) except we will use safe-browser-mock.
 - Authenticator: In this process, we use authenticator shipped with MaidSafe.SafeApp package.
 This is quite helpful while working with tests.